Kneaded That

 Storage

-Once completely cooled, store your loaf in an airtight container at room temperature for 2–3 days.
+• Once completely cooled, store in an airtight container at room temperature for 2–3 days.

-It also freezes beautifully—wrap tightly in plastic wrap and aluminum foil and freeze for up to 2 months.
-Let thaw in the refrigerator before moving to room temperature or warm slices in the microwave for a just-baked feel.
+• Freezes beautifully — wrap tightly in plastic wrap and foil and freeze for up to 2 months.
+Thaw in the fridge, then bring to room temperature or warm slices in the microwave for a just-baked feel.

 Overhead picture of sourdough discard pumpkin bread cut into slices on crinkled parchment paper.